mrodriguezcote/octo-umbrella/README.md

   * productBadges
   * shortUrl

-Level 1 tests are rudimentary http request tests to make sure the major pages of the site ara accessible.
-Level 2 tests are slightly more complex tests, like checking adding an item to cart, or checking the user can log in through the storefront.
+Level 1 tests are rudimentary http request tests to make sure the major pages of the site are accessible.
+Level 2 tests are slightly more complex tests, like checking adding an item to cart, or checking if the user can log in through the storefront.
 Level 3 tests are feature tests, these tests check specific use cases to assure the functionality of major features of the site.

 ##### Project Structure